Work item overview

-Work Items are tasks that can have a combination of pricing broken down by resource type: Material (M), Labor (L), Equipment (E), Sub (S), and Other (O).
-Work Items can also be Material Items that have no other pricing (ex.
-L/E/S/O Rates = 0).
+Work items represent tasks that can include a combination of pricing by resource type: Material (M), Labor (L), Equipment (E), Subcontract (S), and Other (O).
+Work items can also consist solely of material items, with all other resource rates (L/E/S/O) set to zero.

-For M/S/O resources, there is only one cost rate.
+For M/S/O resources, there's only one cost rate.
 However, for L/E resources the cost rate is broken down into base and burden.
 Proposal rates are often equal to the cost rates.
-However, they can be higher using a markup that is based on a certain amount or percentage.
-The proposal rate should never be lower than the cost rate.
+However, they can be higher using a markup that's based on a certain amount or percentage.
+The proposal rate must not be lower than the cost rate.

 Total Cost Rate: